Snap Poker Introduction

 - If you are prone to tilt, you are in for trouble.
 Without proper care and bankroll management, someone liable to tilt can lose a lot of buyins at snap poker.
 You need to be strong mentally to be successful at this format.

 - The high variance nature is a negative for those of us who like to win money with less risk.
-Enduring tough runs and 10 buyin down swings are painful but more common here due to the sheer volume of hands being played.
+Enduring tough runs and 10 buyin down swings are painful and more common here due to the sheer volume of hands being played.

 Snap poker is a great format and appeals to a wide pool of players.
 You get to play more hands, earn more money and see better hands than you would playing regularly.
-There are some drawbacks, as with all forms of poker, but if played correctly, there is a lot of money to be won.
+There are some drawbacks, as with all forms of poker.
+But if played correctly, there is a lot of money to be won.
 Please remember to play within your means and activate a stop loss if you are prone to tilt.

 You can play Snap Poker at 888 Poker.
 Sign up below to take advantage of 100% match deposit bonus, up to £300.